digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/user-authentication/sso/saml.md

     <img className="screenshot-full" src="/img/sso/saml/url-v3.png" alt="SSO :SAML"/>

 2. The **Login URL** obtained can be used to access the workspace.
-Please note that ToolJet supports SAML login at the workspace level, ensuring users are logged in specifically to the selected workspace. <br/>
+Please note that JumpStart supports SAML login at the workspace level, ensuring users are logged in specifically to the selected workspace. <br/>
     As a result, users can now log in to your workspace using the provided Login URL.
 The login page will prominently feature the name of the SAML provider configured in your workspace settings.
     <img className="screenshot-full" src="/img/sso/saml/login.png" alt="SSO :SAMP" />